What is Functional Testing? Explained with Test Cases and Example (Updated)

 - For all Test Cases in Investigating, Blocked, or Deferred, provide comments (indicating RT ticket, if applicable, a reason for block or reason for deferment).

 Actual output i.e. the output after executing the test case and expected output (determined from requirement specification) are compared to find whether the functionality is working as expected or not.

 Types of Functional Testing

-QA team performs different types of functional testing during the software development life cycle.
+QA team performs different types of functional testing during the software testing life cycle.
 Here I’ve listed some of the essential functional testing types.

 Sanity testing is performed when testers don’t have enough time for testing.
 It is the surface level testing where QA engineer verifies that all the menus, functions, commands available in the product and project are working fine.

-Smoke Testing is a kind of Software Testing performed after the software is built to ascertain that the critical functionalities of the program are working fine.
+Smoke Testing is a kind of Software Testing performed after all the software modules are built.
+It is done to ascertain that the critical functionalities of the program are working fine.
 It is executed “before” any detailed functional or regression tests are executed on the software build.
 The purpose is to reject a badly broken application so that the QA team does not waste time installing and testing the software application.